-The irrigation recordkeeping challenge.
+The irrigation recordkeeping can a challenge.

 Perhaps you were asked to provide an irrigation records report, or you simply would like to have a better visibility of how much irrigation water is used on your crops.
 Now you are exploring simpler, easier ways to manage your irrigation data.